gvwilson/thirdbit/src/fiction/cloudherd/index.md

 dipping his head in what might have been the feline equivalent of a small bow.

 "Just call me Noxy," she told him.
-"*Amma*, which cloud do you want me and Sensy and Rash on?
+"*anna*, which cloud do you want me and Sensy and Rash on?
 We can go and start getting them ready while everyone's still talking."

 Indy gave her daughter a look that Noxy knew all too well.